reichlab/docs.zoltardata/docs/Validation.md

 ## Tests for Prediction Elements by Target Type

 These tests are performed when a forecast is created or updated.
 For all target types, only [valid Prediction Types](Targets.md#valid-prediction-types-by-target) are accepted.
+Note: `point` also applies to `mean`, `median`, and `mode`.

 ### "continuous"